Zacsluss/particle_physics_simulator/README.md

 - 154 comprehensive tests with 92% coverage and CI/CD pipeline
 - Fully interactive — click to spawn, drag for streams, right-click for attractors

-Built with vanilla JavaScript, HTML5 Canvas, and a little math.
+Built with vanilla JavaScript, HTML5 Canvas, and mathematical physics.

 <div align="center">